 Steps to avoiding bankruptcy

 - Research Bankruptcy laws differ from state to state.
 If you are leaning toward bankruptcy, make sure you learn everything you can about your state’s laws so that you make an informed financial decision.
-Contact a bankruptcy attorney for a free consultation in order to educate yourself on this process.
+Contact a bankruptcy attorney in Maui for a free consultation in order to educate yourself on this process.
 Once you know what needs to happen to declare bankruptcy, you can look into other options to see if bankruptcy can be avoided.

 - Inform Inform your creditors that you are in need of a repayment plan because you are considering bankruptcy.
 Many creditors are willing to work with their clients to avoid going through the bankruptcy process.